tjvantoll/www.tjvantoll.com/source/_posts/2014-12-29-so-you-want-to-write-a-tech-book.markdown

 But the biggest unexpected perk for me was learning to be a better writer.
 Manning has a lot of really smart editors—people that produce books for a living.
 Over the last year and a half I've learned about the best way to structure content, how to teach through writing effectively, how to attract a potential reader's interest, and ways to hold a reader's attention.

 I've learned a lot about grammar that I'm pretty sure they didn't teach me in high school.
 I now know what en and em dashes are and how to use them.
 I know that you can use `Option` + `Shift` + `-` to type an em dash on a Mac.
 I know what an Oxford comma is and why I don't like people that omit them.
-I have a stance on open grammar style issues, like whether to capitalize complete sentences after a colon and whether to places spaces around em dashes (nope on both, by the way).
+I have a stance on open grammar style issues, like whether to capitalize complete sentences after a colon and whether to place spaces around em dashes (nope on both, by the way).

 I'm certainly not a grammar expert, and I definitely don't feel like a professional writer, but I'm far more knowledgeable than I was when I started, and that's kind of cool.
 Even if you're a coder, writing effectively is still an incredibly valuable skill—even if you're just using it to argue for tabs over spaces in a GitHub comment.